-The water pump in the engine forces the coolant to flow.
+Water pump in the engine ensures forced circulation of the coolant.

 The pressure resulting from the warming of the cooling system is regulated by a valve in radiator cap 2.
-The specified coolant temperature is therefore permissible without the danger of malfunctions.
+This ensures that operating the vehicle at the specified coolant temperature will not result in a risk of malfunctions.